PurdueCAM2Project/HELPSweb/source/currentmember.rst

 Choose Now, So That You Can Choose Again
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A common problem among many students (in fact, most people) is that they cannot decide.
-Many people hesitate to choose because they are afraid of choosing something wrong and then regret later.
-Some studies suggest that people feel less happy when they have more options.
-In some retail experiments, customers leave without buying anything if too many items are on sale.
+A common problem among many students (in fact, most people) is that
+they cannot decide.
+Many people hesitate to choose because they are
+afraid of choosing something wrong and then regret later.
+Some studies
+suggest that people feel less happy when they have more options.
+In
+some retail experiments, customers leave without buying anything if
+too many items are on sale.

+Imagine the following scenario.
+You want to select a place for the
+next vacation.
+You cannot possibly be in two different places at the
+same time and you cannot decide.
+As a result, you sit at an airport
+without going anywhere.
+"This is funny and stupid.", you may
+say.
+However, many people do that: they are afraid of making decisions
+and instead sit at airports without going anywhere.

 Many students say, "I don't know what I want to do.
-Thus, I am not going to choose."
+Thus, I am not
+going to choose."
 This thinking is wrong in multiple ways:

 - First, you have already chosen a major.
 - Second, you have already chosen to study at Purdue University.